ohinder/large-scale-LP-test-problems/README.md

 $ ./create_small_instances.sh
 ```

 To create large versions of the problem instances (for testing) run.
-This is going to take a while and you will need a machine
-with >= 32GB of RAM.

 ```shell
 $ ./create_large_instances.sh
 ```
+This is going to take a while and you will need a machine
+with $\ge 32$GB of RAM.

 # Background on problems